 Casi Hall is a graphic designer, photographer, and artist.
 She divides her time designing a broad range of materials for Invest Buffalo Niagara, the Buffalo Niagara Partnership, and Invest Buffalo Niagara’s partner organizations.
 She is passionate about sharing her love for the region with others through art and design, and works to make it a better place every day.

 When she is not working she enjoys traveling, painting, going for walks with her dog, or volunteering in the art and design community.
 Casi has volunteered on the board of AIGA (American Institute of Graphic Arts) for around 4-5 years as the secretary, statewide programming director, and local programming coordinator.
 She also participates in Creative Mornings Buffalo, AAF Buffalo, and is a member at the Western New York Book Arts Center.

 President & CEO Thomas A. Kucharski, Invest Buffalo Niagara

-Vice Chair Douglas W. Dimitroff, Phillips Lytle LLP
+Chair Douglas W. Dimitroff, Phillips Lytle LLP

 Treasurer Michael O’Brien, Key Bank, N.A.